pingcap/tispark/docs/design/2022-06-15-phyical_plan_explain.md

 - **TableRowIDScan**: Scans the table data based on the RowID.
 Usually follows an index read operation to retrieve the matching data rows.

-- **IndexRangeScan**: Index scans with the specified range.We consider full index scan as a special case of IndexRangeScan, so full index scan is also called IndexRangeScan
+- **IndexRangeScan**: Index scans with the specified range.
+We consider full index scan as a special case of IndexRangeScan, so full index scan is also called IndexRangeScan

 - **RangeFilter**: RangeFilter indicates which conditions the range is made up of.
-If RangeFilter is empty, it indicates a full table scan or full index scan.RangeFilter generally appears when the query involves an index range，When selection sql The expressions in the RangeFilter form the scanned range from left to right.
+RangeFilter generally appears when the query involves an index.
+If RangeFilter is empty, it indicates a full table scan or full index scan.RangeFilter generally appears when the query involves an index range, When query The expressions in the RangeFilter form the scanned range from left to right.

   For Example